talwrii/ffmpeg-cookbook/README.md

 <a name="alternatives"> </a>
 # Alternatives and prior work
+There are a few other cookbooks. [ffmprovisr](https://amiaopensource.github.io/ffmprovisr/) is quite complete, but doesn't feel like it covers the initial parts of understanding FFmpeg.
+[ffmpeg by example](https://ffmpegbyexample.com/) is a website which focuses on examples, but does cover initial use.

-There are a few other cookbooks. [ffmprovisr](https://amiaopensource.github.io/ffmprovisr/) is quite complete, but doesn't feel like it starts at the beginning. haileys has [the beginnings of a cookbook](https://github.com/haileys/ffmpeg-cookbook), as does  [Lorna Jane](https://lornajane.net/posts/2014/my-ffmpeg-cookbook) but these only a few examples.
+haileys has [the beginnings of a cookbook](https://github.com/haileys/ffmpeg-cookbook), as does  [Lorna Jane](https://lornajane.net/posts/2014/my-ffmpeg-cookbook) but these only a few examples.
 There is [quite complete reference documentation on filters](https://ffmpeg.org/ffmpeg-filters.html#Filtering-Introduction).

 There are [various books](https://trac.ffmpeg.org/wiki/BooksAndOtherExternalResources) on FFmpeg, including one which is [available for free](https://github.com/jdriselvato/FFmpeg-For-Beginners-Ebook) online